adickinson72/website/content/en/docs/guides/flux-e2e.md

 ### Overview

-A brief outline of the life cycle of a change as it's processed through Flux, centered around a git commit:
+A brief outline of the life cycle of a change as it's processed through Flux, centered around a Git commit:

 1. Flux resources are generated interactively through `flux create ...`.
 2. The user can preview any changes to the cluster before or after making a commit with `flux diff kustomization`.